The international Airport of Kuala Lumpur in Malaysia

 If you do decide to take advantage of the airport taxi, be prepared that taxi drivers will try to cheat you and charge you more money.
 But you now know how much is official taxi, and you can bargain.
 You can find a taxi outside the airport or in the Parking lot, but be sure to confirm with the driver the final price in advance, and even better, write it on a piece of paper and show the driver that you accurately understand each other.

 Can also order online the tourist Shuttle service from the airport.
-It is more expensive than a taxi, but the service above: you are greeted at the airport with a sign, taken to a predetermined place/hotel with no problems with the language barrier.
+It is more expensive than a taxi, but the service above: you are greeted at the airport with a sign and to deliver to a predetermined location/hotel with no problems with the language barrier.
 What is good to change money at the airport and pay on the spot does not need anything, everything can be paid online in advance.
-Check rates and book the Shuttle from the airport to the city centre or other cities/resorts in Malaysia can through the search form:
+Check rates and book the Shuttle from the airport to the city centre or other cities/resorts Malaysia can through the search form:

 Very cheap and quite convenient way is by bus.
 By bus you can reach not only to CL but also to some other cities in Malaysia.

 Recover all buses and waiting passengers on the covered Parking, which is located at the exit of the main terminal on the ground floor across the road, on the right, unit C. you can Get there also possible without leaving the airport, follow the signs.
 There are several operators performing bus routes to/from the city bus stand, main terminal.
 Here are some:

 - Airport Coach.
 Very comfortable and high-quality operator, in addition to the implementation of direct flights to/from the airport for a fee of RM25 may drop off or pick up to/from the hotel.